pbmanis/ephys/README.md

 Ephys
 =====

 This is an experimental suite of programs for analyzing electrophysiology data, written in Python.
 These are not considered appropriate for general use at this point, but may be a useful starting point.
-In my lab, these are used for various aspects of analysis, and so are under regular development.
+In my lab, these are used for various aspects of analysis, and so are actively used and under regular development.
 A recent refactoring of some of the code (May 2020) may have rendered certain parts non-functional.
 The base package is set up to analyze data in the "acq4" format, but also has routines that translate from an older set of matlab and C-based formats specific to our lab.

 The package is broken up into 3 parts: ephysanalysis, minianalysis, and mapanalysis, plus a set of tools that make use of these packages.